goolkasi18/BattleShip_Release/README.md

 - **AUTHORS:** William Goolkasian, Daniel Rothschilds, and Jared Madison
 - **USER INSTRUCTIONS:** The classic game of battleship brought to life to replay on the Nexus 9.
 Install the APK using a file manager on your device after copying it over and follow on-screen instructions. for official rules, visit Hasbro's site for their Battleship game.
+To get a version to checkout and edit directly into AndroidStudio, please visit my other repository; https://github.com/goolkasi18/Sept_19_Battleship .
+This one was made just for the release.